apache/drill/_docs/odbc-jdbc-interfaces/using-drill-explorer/010-connecting-to-odbc-data-sources.md

 ---
 title: "Connecting to ODBC Data Sources"
-parent: "Using ODBC on Windows"
+parent: "Using Drill Explorer"
 ---
-After you create the ODBC DSN, you can use ODBC on Windows to directly connect to data that is defined by a schema, such as Hive, and data that is self-describing.
-Examples of self-describing data include HBase, Parquet, JSON, CSV,and TSV.

 In some cases, you may want to use Drill Explorer to explore that data or to create a view before you connect to the data from a BI tool.
-For more information about Drill Explorer, see [Using Drill Explorer on Windows]({{ site.baseurl }}/docs/using-drill-explorer-on-windows) to browse data and create views.
+For more information about [Drill Explorer]({{ site.baseurl }}/docs/using-drill-explorer-on-windows) to browse data and create views.

 In an ODBC-compliant BI tool, use the ODBC DSN to create an ODBC connection with one of the methods applicable to the data source type: